Are you thinking of hiking Volcan Villarrica in Pucon, Chile? Then check out my guide packed full of info all about the Villarrica volcano hike!

 At our first stop where we ate some nuts and glugged down some water, we had 10 minutes to catch our breath and appreciate the views which were already something else.

-The next stage was another 45 minutes, again over rock, to get to the bottom of the glacier where Claudio showed us how to put on our crampons and gave us a demonstration of how to walk on the ice.
+The next stage was another 45 minutes, again over rock, to get to the bottom of the glacier .
+This is where Agustin showed us how to put on our crampons and gave us a demonstration of how to walk on the ice.

 We stopped off a couple of more times for a rest and to gather our energy again, especially for the final assent.